1982 North Yemen earthquake: Earthquake

+Intensity

+An east-west trending zone 45 km long and 35 km across was assigned VIII (Severe) on the Mercalli intensity scale.
+This zone covered a 1,400 km2 area.
+There, masonry stone and mud brick dwellings partially or totally collapsed, accounting for the majority of deaths.
+Single floor concrete masonry buildings were cracked but structurally resilient.
+Damage was greater to buildings situated on bedrock rather than young sedimentary layers.
+While there were no major landslides, individual rocks as large as 0.6 m across toppled in areas with steep terrain.
+Intensity VII (Very strong) enveloped the meizoseismal area, extending 75 km and 65 km in the east–west and north–south directions, respectively.

 Damage

 The shallow mainshock occurred in a highly populated area 70 km south of Sana'a.
 The primary event and its aftershocks created a zone of destruction between Ma'bar and Dhamar, where older villages were heavily damaged, with adobe or rubble masonry homes suffering the most.
 Homes and villages that were adjacent to steep slopes or cliffs were susceptible to rockfalls and landslides, but damage was much less pronounced away from the epicentral area, and modern city centers with properly engineered structures were only slightly affected.

 The National Earthquake Information Center reported that 2,800 people died and that another 1,500 were injured.
 Other estimates for the total deaths range from 1,600 to 3,000.
+About 63 mi from Sanaa, the village of Dhuran Anis lost at least 335 residents.
+The state information minister also said 150 schoolchildren died when their school was levelled, and a collapsing mosque killed 40 attendees.
 In all, nearly 300 villages were severely damaged or destroyed and about 700,000 were made homeless.
 The earthquake was felt in North Yemen and much of South Yemen as well as into Saudi Arabia.